Iurii-Dziuban/mybatis-samples/README.md

 - SpringMyBatisScanExample
 No parameters required.
 Just run the main method in the class

+`Comments in the files and logging should be sufficient to play to see results and with samples regarding annotated and xml mappers, caching, sql invocations`

 # Samples
-SpringMyBatisCustomSqlSessionFactoryExample - example with usage custom factory builder in order to initialize sqlSessionFactory based on mybatis config file and properties and use one of data sources based on environment
+`SpringMyBatisCustomSqlSessionFactoryExample` - example with usage custom factory builder in order to initialize sqlSessionFactory based on mybatis config file and properties and use one of data sources based on environment

-SpringMyBatisExample - basic example with xml mapper
+`SpringMyBatisExample` - basic example with xml mapper with caching capabilities

-SpringMyBatisMapperConfigExample - example with using mapper for annotated class with CRUD operations
+`SpringMyBatisMapperConfigExample` - example with using mapper for annotated class with CRUD operations

-SpringMyBatisScanConfigurerExample - example with locating annotated mappers via scanConfigurer with caching capabilities
+`SpringMyBatisScanConfigurerExample` - example with locating annotated mappers via scanConfigurer with caching capabilities

-SpringMyBatisScanExample - example with using scan configuration for scanning annotation based mappers
+`SpringMyBatisScanExample` - example with using scan configuration for scanning annotation based mappers